Understanding Stress and Autoimmune Disease through TCM Theory

 The environment within our body indicates its function.
 How is our body expressing itself to communicate its current state?
 We experience stress throughout our lives to help us learn, survive, and thrive in whatever ways we are able to manage.
 When we experience excess amounts of “unmanageable” stress, the immune system can be negatively affected.
 Many diseases, namely autoimmune diseases, have an origin in harmful stress on the body.
 We can utilize TCM (Traditional Chinese Medicine) principles to understand what stress does to the immune system.

 Stress comes in many forms to the body.
-Emotional, physical, and environmental are the main stressors that effect ones life.
+Emotional, physical, and environmental are the main stressors that affect one’s life.
 What we experience and how we react to it can greatly affect our health.
 Stress weakens one’s overall energy; therefore they will not have enough energy to develop and nourish the immune system.
 Here is a brief look at how stress can affect our immune system to the point of creating an autoimmune disease.
 While the concepts within the anatomy/physiology and TCM theory have much deeper knowledge to explore, we will just touch on a few basics to convey the general aspects of autoimmune disease.

-Understanding the affects of stress on our nervous system will help us conceive how stress affects our immune system.
+Understanding the effects of stress on our nervous system will help us conceive how stress affects our immune system.
 When we experience stress, this directly alters our nervous system and therefore our hormonal balance.
 Our autonomic nervous system (ANS) controls our involuntary internal organ function to breathe, pump blood, dilate pupils, be sexually aroused, and more.
 This ANS also contributes to our immune system response.
 There are two divisions of the ANS have a “fight or flight” (sympathetic) or “rest and digest” (parasympathetic) nervous system.
 Both divisions are vital for survival and maintaining homeostasis.

 In a stressful situation, the sympathetic nervous system will activate corticosteroid hormones(also utilized in immune response) such as cortisol, norepinephrine, insulin, DHEA and epinephrine (adrenaline ) to help the body, especially physically, to get through the situation.
 In short spurts, this is healthy.
 Such as if one can utilize the cortisol and epinephrine released in their system.
 For example, to go chase down a gazelle to eat for survival, or have the energy to jump out of bed in the morning.

 Yet if this stress survival method is prolonged, or unable to be properly processed, stress is very damaging.
 This can cause hyperactivity &/or fatigue perhaps leaving one feeling “wired and tired”.
 For example, if we encounter situations in a high-pressure job it will cause an internal stress response.
 We will excrete hormones that are meant to help us get out of danger.
-Many of people in the work force end up sitting stagnant at a desk all day, stewing on stress hormones coursing through their systems.
+Many people in the workforce end up sitting stagnant at a desk all day, stewing on stress hormones coursing through their systems.
 It is optimal to be able to clear these hormones through physical exertion one way or another.
 Even if exertion upon stress response occurs, over a long period of stress the hormones will no longer be helpful or available.

 Chronic stress can accumulate without the individual realizing it; as stressors add up as we can become desensitized to reoccurring stressors that once disrupted us on a conscious level.
 It is similar to the feeling some get from excess caffeine.
 One cup of coffee can energize, yet too many can lead the consumer to feel drained, perhaps “fried”.
-Like this, senses and internal responses are dulled as the body acclimatizes to new levels of stressful stimulation, while continuing to deplete its vital resources.
+Like this, senses and internal responses are dulled as the body acclimatizes to new levels of stressful stimulation while continuing to deplete its vital resources.
 This is stress-induced depletion at work, which leads to inflammation.
-Inflammation within the body is one of the leading symptoms of stress and has major consequences to health.
+Inflammation within the body is one of the leading symptoms of stress and has major consequences for health.
 More explanation on how this happens in the next section.

 The Immune System and Autoimmune Disease